The Challenges of Implementing Two-Factor Authentication in Industrial Environments

 Diverse Device Ecosystems

 From control rooms to field devices, the variety of systems in industrial environments complicates the implementation of uniform security measures.
 Devices range from modern smart sensors to decades-old PLCs (Programmable Logic Controllers), each with different capabilities and security requirements.
-Physical tokens and other flexible authentication methods can be part of a comprehensive strategy to address this diversity.
+Physical tokens and other flexible authentication methods can address this diversity across device types.

 Adapting 2FA Solutions for Industrial Use